mramshaw/Node-Linting-and-Testing/README.md

 functional specifications in place, perhaps more of a waterfall approach than an agile approach).

+There are a number of BDD frameworks for languages such as Ruby (minitest) and Java (JGiven) but the focus here is on frameworks for javascript.

 * Assert
 * [code](http://github.com/hapijs/code) is a BDD assertion library
 * [Chai](http://chaijs.com) is a BDD / TDD assertion library